About Mange

 You can save yourself a lot of money and your pet a lot of discomfort if you’ll inspect and groom your pet’s coat frequently for these awns (they look a lot like wheat shafts) so they can be removed before they penetrate and migrate deeply.

-But once the ear becomes inflammed, or the sneezing becomes severe (often with blood), or you see abscess’, you will need to take your pet to a vet for sedation-light anesthesia and surgical removal.
+Once the ear becomes inflammed, or the sneezing becomes severe (often with blood), or you see an abscess, you will need to take your pet to a vet for sedation-light anesthesia and surgical removal.

 Additional treatment will also likely include: